AndrewPaulLund/cs205project/README.md

 3. Random order processing
 4. Ascending data size processing

 Briefly, in the 'descending data size processing' strategy, the biggest sized data was processed first and the smallest sized data was processed last during the parallelization.
 In the 'ascending data size processing' load balancing strategy, the smallest tasks that required the shortest processing time were processed first and the largest tasks that required the longest processing time were processed last.
-The 'Original data order processing' load balancing strategy processes the data in their original order, regardless of the size and time needed to process these data chunks.
-The 'Random order processing' strategy randomizes the processing of these data chunks.
+The 'original data order processing' load balancing strategy processes the data in their original order, regardless of the size and time needed to process these data chunks.
+The 'random order processing' strategy randomizes the processing of these data chunks.
 Specifically, three randomizations were performed and the average of each benchmark across the three randomizations computed.

 Results for these four sorting techniques are discussed in the "Results" section below.